howtographql/howtographql/content/backend/graphql-scala/8-mutations.md

 </Instruction>

-Now everything should works as expected.
+Everything should works as expected now.

 ### Test case